crondaemon/ruby-stix2/README.md

 indicator = Stix2::DomainObject::Indicator.new(confidence: i)
-indicator.confidence # This is the raw integer indicator.confidence_scale.to_admiralty_credibility # this is a string in this scale indicator.confidence_scale.to_admiralty_credibility_strix # this is a string in stix mode
+indicator.confidence # This is the raw integer indicator.confidence_scale.to_admiralty_credibility # this is a string in this scale indicator.confidence_scale.to_admiralty_credibility_stix # this is a string in stix mode
 ```

 # Contribution